apache/druid/docs/ingestion/native-batch.md

 ...
 ```

-This specification will ingest all the objects in two locations given in `prefixes`:
+The following specification ingests all the objects in two locations given in `prefixes`:

 ```json
 ...